havinhphu188/blogger-demo-backend/README.md

 ## Setup environment for frontend
 - run `npm install`
-- After all package is installed, run `ng serve'
+- After all package is installed, run `ng serve`
 - Frontend is now served in http://localhost:4200/

 ## Setup environment for backend